 Case study: Romania

-As an EU member state, Romania’s agricultural policy is structured and supported in a Rural Development Programme (RDP 2014-2020).
-The RDP includes a support measure (M10.2, art 28) for rearing endangered livestock breeds under EU Regulation 1305/2013 [27].
-Commitment to this RDP option is anticipated to be low due to farmer difficulties in meeting EU standards to qualify for subsidy payments [28].
-Data on uptake rates are not yet available, but previous work by [29] has found 70% of Romanian farmers experienced difficulties meeting EU environmental standards for payments under the Common Agricultural Policy (CAP).
-It is therefore important to explore whether such barriers persist for farmers in small-scale and extensive systems, given this could reduce participation.
-Equally important is to measure whether voluntary agri-environmental stewardship (AES) measures, specifically M10.2, adequately meet farmer preferences and expectations for scheme design and rewards.
+As an EU member state, Romania’s agricultural policy is structured and supported in an agreed Rural Development Programme (RDP 2014-2020), which includes a support measure (M10.2, art 28) for rearing endangered livestock breeds under EU Regulation 1305/2013 [27].
+Uptake for this RDP option is anticipated to be low due to farmer difficulties in meeting EU standards to qualify for subsidy payments [28].
+Data on uptake rates are not yet available, but previous work has found that 70% of Romanian farmers experienced difficulties meeting EU environmental standards for payments under the Common Agricultural Policy (CAP) [29].
+It is therefore important to explore whether such barriers persist for farmers in small-scale and extensive systems, as this could reduce participation.
+Equally important is to measure whether voluntary agri-environmental stewardship (AES) measures, specifically M10.2, match farmer preferences and expectations for scheme design and rewards.

-The study site